 Having a marketing omnipresence is like having powers, but they can only be considered special when you know how to use them.
 One of the pressing challenges of multichannel marketing to practitioners is the optimization of preferred channels.

-Optimization of the mediums you use in multichannel marketing will give you a good and accurate idea how your channels are performing and/or what kind of results they are getting.
+Optimization of the mediums you use in multichannel marketing will give you a good and accurate idea of how your channels are performing and/or what kind of results they are getting.
 These are essential types of data that will help you improve certain aspects of the campaign, and you can learn more about this later in this post.

 Multichannel Marketing vs. Cross-channel Marketing